ManuGithubSteam/LinJarK/INSTALL.md

 In general it is a very good idea to read the handbook!
 Simon must work correctly for the speech recognition.

+If you compile it from source, make sure that +nls, +sphinx are compiled in!

 Installation of the language model
 -----------------------------------

 Navigate in Simon to "Configure Accoustic Model" -> "Open Model" -> Import

-Now navigate to /home/USER/.linjark/ there sould be an .sbm file.
+Now navigate to /home/$USER/.linjark/ there sould be an .sbm file.
 Import it.

 Tick the box: "Adapt base model....."